Did you miss our annual early literacy event about reading and screen time? Don't fear, we have a recap here!

 He reiterated what a couple of our grownups are concerned about ["educational"] videos and their relation to inattentiveness and hyperactivity.

-Lori R.: The serve and return interaction concept along with the research showing that the only thing that makes a real difference in the rate of development is the presence of a loving and nurturing adult.
+Lori R.opens a new window: The serve and return interaction concept along with the research showing that the only thing that makes a real difference in the rate of development is the presence of a loving and nurturing adult.

-Reading aloud is more than just nice!
+Reading aloudopens a new window is more than just nice!
 It is critical to brain development.

-Don't forget about the power of conversational reading!
+Don't forget about the power of conversational readingopens a new window!

 There's no app like your lap!